usefulalgorithm/usefulalgorithm/README.md

 <summary>Albums I've been digging in the past month, according to Spotify:</summary>

 - _卵_, by betcover!!
-- _馬_, by betcover!!
 - _Endlessness_, by Nala Sinephro
 - _Only Good Dreams for Me_, by Zaumne
 - _Trellis_, by Lifted
-- _Mahōgakkō_, by Hakushi Hasegawa
+- _馬_, by betcover!!
 - _Intrinsic Rhythm_, by Perila
-- _Seven Reorganisations_, by Beatrice Dillon, Explore Ensemble
 - _Skinned_, by ML Buch
 - _Larderello_, by Dos Monos
+- _Seven Reorganisations_, by Beatrice Dillon, Explore Ensemble
+- _Mahōgakkō_, by Hakushi Hasegawa
 - _Damaged_, by Ghost Dubs
+- _浪費愛情_, by 小安
 - _How to Rescue Things_, by Bill Orcutt
 - _Palookaville_, by Serengeti
 - _forge_, by KMRU
 - _11100011_, by Asian Glow
 - _You Only Die 1nce_, by Freddie Gibbs
 - _Skylla_, by Ruth Goller
+- _If I don't make it, I love u_, by Still House Plants
 - _城堡_, by Jolin Tsai
 - _Great Doubt_, by Astrid Sonne
-- _浪費愛情_, by 小安
+- _Energy!
+Come On!_, by Energy

 </details>